top of page

 GreenLatinos Summit, 2016, Grand Teton National Park

-I feel compelled to recognize the substantive role the Smithsonian Latino Center has played in my professional career.
-When I first came to Smithsonian, it was under a Latino grant that allowed me to work at the National Zoological Park’s Amazonia Exhibit.
+I feel compelled to recognize the substantive role the Smithsonian Latino Center played in my professional career.
+When I first entered Smithsonian, it was under a Latino grant that allowed me to work at the National Zoological Park’s Amazonia Exhibit.
 Eventually that role would evolve into a 7-year stretch of geospatial science management throughout the 8-country region of Amazonia.

-I would like to recognize GreenLatinos as an incredible source of inspiration - by bringing Latinos together and working hard to protect the environment.
+I would like to recognize GreenLatinos as an incredible source of inspiration in my most recent work with NPCA - by bringing Latinos together and working hard to protect the environment.

 Helpful links: